aabeveridge/mm-rpi/README.md

 <https://www.raspberrypi.org/downloads/raspbian/>

-## 2. Open a Terminal (ctrl-alt-T) in Raspbian, and then build MassMine from source:
+## 2. Open a Terminal (ctrl-alt-t) in Raspbian, and then build MassMine from source:

 After the Raspbian OS is installed on the SD card, insert the SD card into the bottom of your Rpi, and then plug in your ethernet cable (connected to your Internet router), keyboard, mouse, and monitor (HDMI).
 After all of these components are plugged in, then insert the power source (micro usb) into your Rpi, which will turn it on.